francopasut/academic/content/en/post/latex_stan_koma_arscl/index.md

 The result may be more or less preferable to the _standard_ version but it is, however, interesting to make some comparative tests.

-In this article I compare the title page of a hypothetical court document in the _standard_ version, in the version named _koma-script_ and in the further version named _ArsClassica_.
+In this article I compare the title page of an agreement document in the _standard_ version, in the version named _koma-script_ and in the further version named _ArsClassica_.

 At the end of every paragraph I report the relative _preambles_ used for the generation of every version.